PiloTracer/tools-password-generator/README.md

 ## 5. License

 Distributed under the MIT License.
 See `LICENSE` for details.
-Retain attribution to Alejandro Castro and AIEpicStudio.com in all copies or substantial portions of the software.
+Retain attribution to Alejandro Castro and AIEpicStudio.com and AIEpic.app in all copies or substantial portions of the software.